Douglass Day at UC Santa Barbara

 - Bring your friends, church, or groups!

-Makerspace Event: Quilting for Douglass Day & Black History
+Quilting for Douglass Day & Black History (Makerspace Event)

-Hosted by the UCSB Library Makerspace
+- Sponsor: UCSB Library Makerspace

-Join us in celebrating Douglass Day and Black History Month by contributing to a collaborative community quilt!
+Join us in celebrating Douglass Day and Black History Month by contributing to a community quilt!
 Create a unique fabric square using collage and appliqué techniques.
 Share your story side-by-side with the campus community while we contemplate themes of citizenship, community, and home.
 How do we ensure “All Rights for All”?

 At the end of the workshop, your decorated squares will be sewn into a collective quilt to be displayed at the Douglass Day transcription event on Friday, February 13th.
 All materials will be provided – no prior sewing or art experience is necessary.
+Come craft with us!

 Main Event: Douglass Day Birthday Party & Transcribe-a-thon

-- Friday, Feb 13, drop-in from 11am-2pm
+- When: Friday, Feb 13, drop in from 11 AM – 2 PM

-- Multicultural Center (MCC) Lounge
+- Where: UCSB Multicultural Center (MCC) Lounge

 Contact